Skip Navigation

 The Hybrid Inverter System: A Smart, Cost-Effective HVAC Upgrade

 Bell Brothers compared a couple of solutions, including a traditional unitary system replacement with zoning and a stand-alone duct-free mini split system.
-Bell Brothers was able to solve Dan and Wanda’s comfort problem and save them money by offering a hybrid inverter system that requires installing only one unit instead of two.
+Bell Brothers was able to solve Dan and Wanda’s comfort problem and save them money by offering a hybrid HVAC system for Waukee homeowners that requires installing only one unit instead of two.
 Because of advancements in technology, Bell Brothers was able to provide Dan and Wanda with an HVAC system that combines a traditional unitary system with a duct-free mini split system.

 Bell Brothers started the replacement project by replacing Dan and Wanda’s failing HVAC system with a new outdoor heat pump system.
 The next step was to install the new air handling system in the attic.
 Duct work was added in the attic, as well as small refrigeration lines that went from the air-handling unit in the attic to the heat pump outside.